vadimtrifonov/PlutusPioneer/Week3/Week3.md

 The time checking (whether it is in the range of `txInfoValidRange`) is done **before** a validator script is run.
 This allows to keep the script execution fully deterministic.
 By default all transactions have infinite time range.

 *Slot* is the time unit in Cardano, but Plutus is using real time; therefore, a conversion is required.
 However, there is no guarantee what the *slot* length will be in future.
-Thus the maximum `txInfoValidRange` is limited to up to **36 hours** in future or it can be infinite.
+Thus the maximum `txInfoValidRange` is limited to up to **36 hours** in future or can be infinite.

 `POSIXTimeRange` - alias of `Interval POSIXTime`